 It's in this setting the World Economic Forum unveiled a plan to "plant a trillion trees."
 (For context, there are roughly 3 trillion trees worldwide today.)
 The United States, among others, endorsed the plan.

 The 1t.org project is a large-scale ambitious idea with the potential to absorb significant amounts of carbon dioxide to combat climate change and provide other benefits.
+Individual companies are also making commitments.
+The Priceless Planet Coalition, for example, led by Mastercard and advised by WRI and Conservation International, will grow 100 million trees over five years.
 However, it's not just the scale of this and similar initiatives that is challenging.
 Growing trees also needs to be done right, and the priority should always be conserving and protecting our existing trees.

 Here are five lessons from the ongoing movement to restore land and grow trees.